troglobit/myLinux/README.md

 Assuming you have a `virbr0` interface in your system.
 If you've run anything in [virt-manager](http://virt-manager.org/) prior to this then you're set, otherwise you're unfortunately on your own.

-Clone this repository, then type `make`, or modify the `defconfig` using the well known Linux `make menuconfig` interface.
-When the build has completed, start Qemu with `make run` -- Now go have fun! :-)

 Upgrading Linux